litespeedtech/lscache_wp/litespeed-cache/readme.txt

 17. Frontend Adminbar Shortcut

 == Changelog ==

+= 1.8.2 - January 29 2018 =
+* [NEW FEATURE] Instant Click in the Advanced tab.
+* [NEW FEATURE] Import/Export settings.
+* [NEW FEATURE] Opcode Cache support.
+* [NEW FEATURE] Basic/Advanced setting view.
+* [IMPROVEMENT] Added ARIA support in widget settings.
+* [BUGFIX] Multiple WordPress instances with same Object Cache address will no longer see shared data.
+* [BUGFIX] WebP Replacement may now be set at the Network level.
+* [BUGFIX] Object Cache file can now be removed at the Network level uninstall.

 = 1.8.1 - January 22 2018 =
 * [NEW FEATURE] Object Cache now supports Redis.